© Unofficial Royalty 2024

 October 11, 1753 – Birth of Hereditary Prince Frederik of Denmark, son of King Frederick V of Denmark and his second wife, Juliana Maria of Brunswick-Wolfenbüttel, at Christiansborg Palace in Copenhagen, Denmark

 After the death of his father King Frederik V, Frederik’s half-brother from his father’s first marriage King Christian VII succeeded to the throne.
 Christian VII had many symptoms of mental illness.
 Frederik and his mother Juliana Maria were instrumental in a coup that would bring about the fall of Christian VII’s physician Johann Friedrich Struensee and discredit Christian’s wife Caroline Matilda of Wales who was having an affair with Struensee.
-They arranged for King Christian VII to sign the arrest warrant of Struensee after they had already made the arrest in the name of the king.
+They arranged for King Christian VII to sign an arrest warrant for Struensee after they had already arrested him.
 Struensee was executed and Caroline Matilda was exiled.
 After the fall of Struensee, Juliana Maria and her son Frederik took charge of the Council of State.
 Christian VII was only nominally king from 1772 onward.

 Unofficial Royalty: Hereditary Prince Frederik of Denmark